• Features

 The views and opinions expressed in this article or video are those of the individual author(s) or presenter(s) and do not necessarily reflect the policy or views of the editors at Not Even Past, the UT Department of History, the University of Texas at Austin, or the UT System Board of Regents.
 Not Even Past is an online public history magazine rather than a peer-reviewed academic journal.
 While we make efforts to ensure that factual information in articles was obtained from reliable sources, Not Even Past is not responsible for any errors or omissions.

-Five Sisters: Women Against The Tsar | Faculty Recommendation Series
+Five Sisters: Women Against The Tsar

-This year Not Even Past asked UT History faculty to tell us about a book that they love teach.
+This year, Not Even Past asked UT History faculty to tell us about a book that they love to teach.
 What makes it a great book for teaching history?
 What interesting and revealing questions does it raise?
 How do students respond to it?
 This is the first article in what we hope will be a series on books we love to teach.

 Five Sisters: Women Against the Tsar